 Our impactStriving for significant results to reduce poverty

-Communities are developing a new collaborative model
+A new collaborative model

 17 target neighbourhoods

-5 neighbourhoods will receive intensive support.
+5 neighbourhoods were targeted for intensive support.

 Many priorities from the neighbourhood plan will be supported.
 These neighbourhoods are working to clarify their strategy for change, conduct planning, and implement an evaluation approach.
 These neighbourhoods are Centre-Sud, Côte-des-Neiges, Parc-Extension, Saint-Léonard, and Saint-Michel.

-12 neighbourhoods will receive moderate support.
+12 neighbourhoods were targeted for moderate support.

 One main project will receive support.
 These neighbourhoods are working to collectively define the component of the neighbourhood plan that will have the biggest impact in their community and to clarify their goals, strategies, and evaluation process based on needs.
 These neighbourhoods include Ahuntsic, Bordeaux–Cartierville, Lachine, LaSalle, Mercier-Est, Mercier-Ouest, the West Island, Peter-McGill, Pointe-aux-Trembles, Rosemont, Verdun, Ville-Émard–Côte-Saint-Paul.